SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 **Spatial locality:**
 The processor is likely to access addresses close to each other.

 When the cache is full it is also important to be strategic about what data is evicted to make room for new data.
-This is done by using a replacement policy, such as the [Least Recently Used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policy which evicts the data that has not been accessed for the longest time.
+This is done by using a replacement policy, such as the [Least Recently Used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policy which evicts the data that has not been used for the longest time.

 ### Important trends
 **[Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law)**